-If you’re someone with an interest in science, medicine, and investing some of the most important health problems facing humanity today, then you might want to consider a career as an epidemiologist.
+If you’re someone with an interest in science, medicine, and investigating some of the most important health problems facing humanity today, then you might want to consider a career as an epidemiologist.

 Epidemiologists are health professionals who identify the causes of a disease, those at risk of contracting it, and how to stop or control its spread.
-As public health professionals, epidemiologists work to improve health outcomes within the population at large by using their biologic and medical expertise to thoroughly understand the diseases that impact the population at large.
+As public health professionals, epidemiologists work to improve health outcomes by using their biological and medical expertise to thoroughly understand the diseases that impact the population at large.

-Typically, epidemiologists are employed by state and local government agencies, such as the Center for Disease Control and Prevention (CDC) or the National Institute of Health (NIH), where they research diseases and advise officials on appropriate policy measures.
+Typically, epidemiologists are employed by state and local government agencies, such as the US Centers for Disease Control and Prevention (CDC) or the National Institutes of Health (NIH), where they research diseases and advise officials on appropriate policy measures.
 Many also work within pharmaceutical companies, where they conduct original research and help with the development of vaccines for commercial purposes.

 Read more: Social Epidemiology Explained: Meaning, Impact, and Jobs